succinctlabs/op-succinct/book/advanced/kurtosis.md

 ## What is Kurtosis?

-Kurtosis is a development tool that allows you spin up local testnets for blockchain development and testing.
+Kurtosis is a development tool that allows you to spin up local testnets for blockchain development and testing.
 The ethPandaOps team has created a package for spinning up OP Stack devnets using Kurtosis called [optimism-package](https://github.com/ethpandaops/optimism-package).

 ## Install Kurtosis